StuartTruax/box-jenkins_method/README.md

 This notebook demonstrates the use of the Box-Jenkins method for time series model identification and parameter estimation.
 The time series is the inflation-adjusted monthly S&P 500 index for the years 1900 to 2017.

 This application of the Box-Jenkins method suggests that the times series is best modeled by an ARIMA(2,1,0) process.
-The process is nonstationary, with a autorgressive order of 2 in the differenced series most strongly indicated by the data, suggesting that monthly index level changes in the S&P 500 are most strongly dependent on the previous two months of index level changes (i.e. a quarter in the past).
+The process is nonstationary, with a autorgressive order of 2 in the differenced series, suggesting that monthly index level changes in the S&P 500 are most strongly dependent on the previous two months of index level changes (i.e. a quarter in the past).

 The __Box-Jenkins method__ is composed of two primary tasks: